Shuan Hern Lee: Early life

 Shuan Hern Lee was born in Perth, Western Australia to parents Yoon Sen Lee and Ivy Chan.
 Both his parents are also pianists, his father (Yoon Sen Lee) from Singapore and mother (Ivy Chan) from China.

-Shuan started his musical journey when he was just 2 and a half years old.
+Shuan started his musical journey when he was just 2 1/2 years old.
 He was quick to pick up playing piano, and was one of the semi-finalists of Australia's Got Talent in 2010, at the age of 7, and Voice Kids Australia in 2014, where he sang Pie Jesu.
 When he was 9, he had obtained his Associate Diploma of the Trinity College of London (ATCL) in piano performance then went on to obtain his Associated Board of the Royal Schools of Music and the Licentiate in Music, Australia (LMusA), both with Distinction in piano performance, at the age of 10.
 When he was 14, he obtained the Fellowship in Music, Australia (FMusA) diploma in piano performance of the AMEB.

 At the age of 16, Shuan began a music degree at the University of Western Australia.